ARCJ-fc/React-Notes-App/plan.md

 		- Comment Box
 			- Submission Form
 			- Login form
-				- Should take you back to the comments list you were 	previously on.
+				- Should take you back to the page list you were 	previously on.

 		- Graph
 			- Daily, Weekly, 8 week views